 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-If you will be using this medicine for a long time, it is very important that your doctor check you at regular visits.
-This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
+Blood tests may also be needed to check for any unwanted effects.

 This medicine should not be used if you are having a severe COPD attack, or if symptoms of COPD attack has already started.
 Your doctor may prescribe another medicine for you to use in case of an acute COPD attack.
 If the other medicine does not work as well, tell your doctor right away.

 Talk to your doctor or get medical care right away if:

 - Your symptoms do not improve after using this medicine within a few days or if they become worse.

 - Your short-acting inhaler does not seem to be working as well as usual and you need to use it more often.

 This medicine should not be used together with similar inhaled medicines such as arformoterol (Brovana™), budesonide/formoterol (Symbicort®), formoterol (Foradil®, Perforomist™), salmeterol (Serevent®), or salmeterol/fluticasone (Advair®).